-(d) for the purpose of explaining the objects, mandate or purposes of the corporation, ensure that the senior management of the corporation hold a public meeting at least once in each year in Winnipeg and at least two other centres, including one in northern Manitoba and one elsewhere in Manitoba, as determined by the board.
+(d) for the purpose of explaining the objects, mandate or purposes of the corporation, ensure that the senior management of the corporation hold an annual public meeting in accordance with subsection (1.1).

 Every board must develop and adopt guidelines respecting conflicts of interest for employees of the corporation in accordance with general guidelines developed by the minister.